iSabyasachi/project-2024/rxjs-practice/README.md

     ```

 13. **Conditional Emission with `takeWhile`**
-    Emit values from an observable until a certain condition is met using `takeWhile`.
+    Emit values from an observable until a certain condition is met using
+    `takeWhile`.

-    ##### Code Implementation for Buffer Click EventsConditional Emission with `takeWhile`
+    ##### Code Implementation: Buffer Click EventsConditional Emission with `takeWhile`

-    The following implementation demonstrates the use of `takeWhile` to emit numbers from a stream until a specified condition is met:
+    The following implementation demonstrates the use of `takeWhile` to emit
+    numbers from a stream until a specified condition is met:

     ```typescript
     import { of, firstValueFrom } from 'rxjs';